satvshr/amfoss-tasks/Task-00/README.md

 \
 \
 Update: \
-Had not read about the blog post so I just made it in 2 days: \
+Had not read about the blog post so I just made it in about 2 days: \
 https://amfosstask.wordpress.com/ \
-hope you like it!
+Hope you like it!